Have you ever felt like you were the last one to get the memo?

 - Start paying attention to your anxiety triggers.
 Try to catch the physical anxiety rising as quickly as possible after it starts.

-- As soon as you notice the anxiety coming on, take deep breaths and try to relax your body to the extent you can.
+- As soon as you notice the anxiety coming on, take slow, deep breaths and try to relax the tension in your body to the extent you can.

 - Take note of what happened right before your symptoms started.